 Since September 2015, I have been a key player in the creation of Intermission, a Toronto-based online theatre magazine.
 The development phase, which took place over six months, included defining our goal and creating our pitch, building and designing our website, and establishing and promoting our brand.
 As the website’s co-editor-in-chief, I curate and edit all content, write articles, and publish everything that gets posted.
 I’m also a relationship manager, where I approach and develop relationships with artists and theatre companies; project manager, where I create the production schedule, monitor the budget, and hire freelancers; account manger, where I manage all advertising inquiries and campaigns; art director, where I choose or commission illustrations, photos, and other media to accompany each piece; and web support, where I assist our web designer in developing and setting up new plugins and troubleshoot when the website is down.

 As co-editor-in-chief of Intermission, a Toronto-based online theatre magazine, I pitch ideas and write content, including letters from the editors, features, interviews, profiles, and news pieces.

-I collaborate on and write features, essays, scripts, interviews, jacket copy, marketing and communications materials, and film synopses and filmmaker bios.
+I collaborate on and write features, essays, scripts, interviews, jacket copy, speeches, marketing and communications materials, and film synopses and filmmaker bios.
 I also write fiction and creative non-fiction, and am presently researching a historical novel about everyday life under the Nasser regime in Egypt in the 1950s and 1960s.
 I previously wrote motivational and educational speeches for WE Day, a youth empowerment event.